Data-driven online control for real-time optimal economic dispatch and temperature regulation in district heating systems: Simulation

 \section{Simulation}

-This section evaluates the proposed method from both methodological and application-oriented perspectives.
-We first use a standard three-dimensional benchmark~\cite{zhao2025data} to isolate the effects of disturbance-covariance estimation and ADAM-based updates under stochastic excitation.
-We then assess the method on an industrial-park DHS in Northern China~\cite{yi2023energy}.
-In the DHS study, the system model is further subjected to static and time-varying parameter perturbations to emulate practical uncertainty in mass flow rates and heat-transfer characteristics.
-Overall, the results show that the proposed method achieves stable near-optimal DHS operation and improved robustness under realistic model mismatch and stochastic disturbances.
+This section evaluates the proposed method on an industrial-park DHS in Northern China~\cite{yi2023energy} under realistic model mismatch and stochastic disturbances.
+The DHS study considers both static and time-varying parameter perturbations to emulate practical uncertainty in mass flow rates and heat-transfer characteristics.
+Overall, the results show that the proposed method achieves stable near-optimal DHS operation and improved robustness under these uncertain operating conditions.
+Additional mechanism validation on a standard three-dimensional benchmark~\cite{zhao2025data}, illustrating the effects of disturbance-covariance estimation and ADAM-based updates under stochastic excitation, is reported in Appendix~\ref{app:3dbenchmark}.